 The RCC Administrations are in favour of necessary protection from potential WAS/RLAN interference for all the services having allocations in the considered frequency bands, first of all for systems in radiolocation and aeronautical radionavigation services used for the safety of flights.

-The RCC Administrations consider that reducing restrictions for the use of WAS/RLAN in the frequency bands 5150-5250 MHz and 5250-5350 MHz is possible only when efficient new mitigation methods ensuring sharing between outdoor WAS/RLAN and the systems in existing radio services would be identified in the considered frequency bands.
+The RCC Administrations consider that reducing restrictions for the use of WAS/RLAN in the frequency bands 5150-5250 MHz and 5250-5350 MHz is possible only when efficient new mitigation methods ensuring sharing between outdoor WAS/RLAN and the systems in existing services would be identified in the considered frequency bands.

-The RCC Administrations consider that the use of WAS/RLAN in the frequency bands 5350−5470 MHz, 5725−5850 MHz and 5850−5925 MHz is possible only when methods for sharing between WAS/RLAN and the systems in existing radio services would be identified in the considered frequency bands.
+The RCC Administrations consider that the use of WAS/RLAN in the frequency bands 5350−5470 MHz, 5725−5850 MHz and 5850−5925 MHz is possible only when methods for sharing between WAS/RLAN and the systems in existing services would be identified in the considered frequency bands.

 2 to examine the revised ITU-R Recommendations incorporated by reference in the Radio Regulations communicated by the Radiocommunication Assembly, in accordance with Resolution 28 (Rev. WRC-15), and to decide whether or not to update the corresponding references in the Radio Regulations, in accordance with the principles contained in Annex 1 to Resolution 27 (Rev.WRC-12);